alteryx/gh-action-ci/README.md

 ## Tasks

-This is a list of the available tasks.
+This is a list of the available tasks:

 ### `is_workflow_success`